-The Department of Speech, Language and Hearing Sciences is the oldest such program in the entire Southwestern United States.
+The Department of Speech, Language, and Hearing Sciences is the oldest such program in the entire Southwestern United States.
 It began at Texas Tech in 1928, and today it educates approximately 150 undergraduate students and 120 graduate students per year.
 The department offers study in four degree programs: Bachelor of Science (B.S.) in Speech, Language, and Hearing Sciences; Master of Science (M.S.) in Speech-Language Pathology; Doctor of Audiology (Au.D.); and Doctor of Philosophy (Ph.D.) in Communication Sciences and Disorders.
 Students may specialize in either speech-language pathology or audiology at the graduate level.
-The Master of Science and Doctor of Audiology programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+The Master of Science and Doctor of Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.